ZofiaQlt/ngo_global_water_study/README.md

 Given these challenges, the implementation of policies, technologies, and projects to ensure access to clean water is essential to guarantee sustainable development and foster socio-economic advancement for the most vulnerable populations.

-The accompanying dashboard aims to facilitate the identification of countries in need and to aid NGOs to effectively allocate fundings.
+The accompanying dashboard aims to facilitate the identification of countries in need and to aid non-governmental organizations (NGOs) to effectively allocate fundings.

 It focuses on three areas of expertise: